Magra, Algeria: Topography and location

 Municipality is located in the north-eastern side of the Shatt al-Hodna basin, surrounded by Magra network and Bouchaara that belong to the mountain range known as the "Hodna Heights" with an altitude of 800 to 1000 m.
 Affected by a Mediterranean climate semi-continental climate, hot dry summers, cool rainy winter, a height above sea level of about 600 m.
 Monthly rainfall up to a maximum ratio between the months of November and March In up to 50% of the total rainfall.
 Temperature according to studies presented by the International Organization for feeding that took place on the shore of Hodna area, the monthly rate up to 18.6 degrees and the average annual rainfall 415 mm.

-Soubella Dam

-Soubella Dam (Barrage de Soubella) is a key hydraulic structure located near Magra, in M'Sila Province, Algeria.
-The dam serves as a crucial water supply source for irrigation, drinking water, and local biodiversity conservation.

-Location and Geography

-Soubella Dam is situated approximately 60 km east of M'Sila city and 4 km north of Magra.
-Its geographical coordinates are 35°51'–35°52' N latitude and 5°05'24–5°06'36 E longitude.
-The surrounding region has a cold semi-arid climate, with hot summers and mild, wet winters.

-Function and Importance

-The dam plays a vital role in the water supply system of M'Sila Province, providing irrigation to agricultural lands and potable water to nearby communities.
-Studies have also highlighted its ecological significance, particularly in supporting freshwater fish species such as Luciobarbus callensis (Callensis barbel).

-Development and Modernization

-In 2019, the Algerian Minister of Water Resources, Ali Hammam, emphasized the importance of optimizing the exploitation of the Soubella Dam to address water shortages in the region.
-The government continues to focus on improving its efficiency and sustainability.

-Ecological and Scientific Interest

-The Soubella watershed has been the subject of various scientific studies, particularly in hydrology and biodiversity conservation.
-Research on fish populations has provided insights into the impact of dam construction on aquatic life in the region.